The Vaginal Tightness Myth Is Damaging & Dangerous

 Advertisement

-When men speak of 'sexual tightness', they make it sound as if the vaginal walls create a cavity that dictates tightness as if it were a stiff sort of test tube, but it’s not; it’s the muscles around those walls that dictate tightness.
+When men speak of "sexual tightness," they make it sound as if the vaginal walls create a cavity that dictates tightness as if it were a stiff sort of test tube, but it’s not; it’s the muscles around those walls that dictate tightness.
 If your partner likes it when you are in fact in a state of discomfort or pain, that is not what sex is supposed to be.
-You should be so aroused that you are self-lubricating and your vagina is stretching without you even having to think about it, like breathing.
+The best sex often happens when we're so aroused that we're self-lubricating and our vagina is stretching without us even having to think about it, like breathing.
 So it’s with all of that in mind that we have to approach services that say they will tighten a woman’s vagina with due caution, especially when they are targeted at women who are not necessarily menopausal or healing after childbirth.

-It’s out of this world that an online obsession with Kegel exercises exploded in the last few years, catapulted by a TikTok trend known as ‘GripTok’ where young women follow Kegel choreography through a series of sounds and emojis.
+It’s out of this world that an online obsession with Kegel exercises exploded in the last few years, catapulted by a TikTok trend known as "GripTok" where young women follow Kegel choreography through a series of sounds and emojis.
 Kegel exercises contribute to healthy pelvic floor function, but only within reason.
-‘Too many Kegels can worsen pelvic floor function,’ Dr Jennifer Lincoln, an American obstetrician-gynaecologist with millions of TikTok followers, tried responding to a number of the videos.
+"Too many Kegels can worsen pelvic floor function," said Jennifer Lincoln, MD, an OB/GYN with millions of TikTok followers, who tried responding to a number of the videos.

 Advertisement

-Yoni tightening products have emerged with the popularisation of wellness culture.
+Yoni tightening products have emerged with the popularization of wellness culture.
 Yoni is Sanskrit for womb, and can be found referred to across a number of spiritual spaces around the world, including Hollywood wellness companies such as Goop.
-One yoni Facebook page advertises a ‘Magic Wand Vaginal Tightening Stick’ that promises to ‘make you feel like a virgin again’.
-It doesn’t list its ingredients, but I go to a different website that also sells yoni wands – Borneol, pearl powder, honeysuckle flower and terminal tree.
-It advises that the wand should be used daily for thirty seconds and used up to thirty times, and promises it will tighten your yoni, improve its elasticity and rid the yoni of bacterial vaginosis and odour.
-But wait – that’s not enough!
-It will also help balance the vagina’s pH, regulate your menstrual cycle, enhance sexual sensation, enhance lubrication, stimulate the female hormone to delay ageing AND climate toxins.
+One yoni Facebook page advertises a "Magic Wand Vaginal Tightening Stick" that promises to "make you feel like a virgin again."
+It doesn’t list its ingredients, but I go to a different website that also sells yoni wands — Borneol, pearl powder, honeysuckle flower, and terminal tree.
+It advises that the wand should be used daily for thirty seconds and used up to thirty times, and promises it will tighten your yoni, improve its elasticity, and rid the yoni of bacterial vaginosis and odor.
+But wait — that’s not enough!
+It will also help balance the vagina’s pH, regulate your menstrual cycle, enhance sexual sensation, enhance lubrication, stimulate the female hormone to delay aging, and climate toxins.
 Apart from all of this being pure baloney and possibly leading to other problems, it perpetuates the idea that vaginas are inherently dirty and need cleaning, which isn’t true; they’re self-cleaning.

-Beyond yoni healing, there are plenty of advertisements for creams also promising to make you feel like a virgin again, including one that is literally called Virgin Again that I find advertised by a Pakistani shop on YouTube.
+Beyond yoni healing, there are plenty of advertisements for creams also promising to make you feel "like a virgin" again, including one that is literally called Virgin Again.
 The ingredients listed are all plants and crystal minerals.
-On Amazon, it says that the gel ‘is especially dedicated to those partners who lose their interest in each other without knowing the cause.
-This solution gives a complete youthfulness and brings back the vagina into its original shape and enhances lovemaking desire in women.’
+On Amazon, it says that the gel "is especially dedicated to those partners who lose their interest in each other without knowing the cause.
+This solution gives a complete youthfulness and brings back the vagina into its original shape and enhances lovemaking desire in women."

 Advertisement

-Such creams form the greater part of what Amazon offers me when I search ‘vaginal tightening’, but there’s more.
-I’m also advertised an intimate skin-lightening cream for the body, bikini and sensitive areas that says it can be used on men, women and teenagers, promising to return a ‘radiant youthful glow’.
+Such creams form the greater part of what Amazon offers me when I search "vaginal tightening," but there’s more.
+I’m also advertized an intimate skin-lightening cream for the body, bikini, and sensitive areas that says it can be used on men, women, and teenagers, promising to return a "radiant youthful glow."

 “